Senegalese Tirailleurs: New recruitment drive

 French military policy towards the use of African troops in Europe changed in 1915.
 The French high command realized that the war would last far longer than they had originally imagined.
 They therefore authorized a major recruitment drive in West Africa.
 As a result, a further 93 Senegalese battalions were raised between 1915 and 1918, of which 42 saw service in France itself.
 The usual practice was to bring together battalions of white Colonial Infantry (les marsouins) and African Tirailleurs into regiments mixtes coloniaux.

 (Four such regiments were formed from the seven tirailleurs and five battalions of Infanterie Coloniale deployed at Gallipoli.)The harsh conditions of trench warfare were a particular source of suffering to the un-acclimatized African soldiers and, after 1914/15, the practice of hivernage was adopted: withdrawing them to the south of France for training and re-equipping each winter.
 In spite of their heavy losses in almost every major battle of the Western Front, the discipline and morale of the "Colonial Corps" remained high throughout the war.

+Fréjus in southeastern France became the main centre for hivernage (wintering) for the Senegalese Tirailleurs.
+The town also contained segregated hospitals with images of African village life painted on the walls.

+In November 1915, a large anti-French uprising broke out among the tribes in the regions of present-day Mali and Burkina Faso.
+The reasons for the discontent came from the forced military recruitment of soldiers.
+These regions were subject to significant recruitment of colonial troops to serve on the front lines of the First World War.
+The last resistance was suppressed only in September 1916.
+During the suppression of the uprising, over 100 villages were destroyed by French colonial troops.

 At the 90th anniversary commemorations of the battle of Verdun, then-president Jacques Chirac made a speech evoking the 72,000 colonial combatants killed during the war, mentioning the 'Moroccan infantry, the tirailleurs from Senegal, Indochina (Annam and Cochinchina), and the marsouins of the troupes de marine.'